How much water is too much? What is the right amount of water for you to drink each day?

 How Many Ounces Of Water Should I Drink a Day?

 Now let’s move on from worrying about how much water is too much.
-If you can’t be bothered to start calculating your body weight to determine your daily water intake then take note of this general consumption guide.
+If you can’t be bothered to start calculating your body weight to determine your daily fluid intake then take note of this general consumption guide.

 Yes, that’s right.
 3.7 L equals to around 15 cups and this is good for the average man.
 While 2.7L (11 cups) is a good amount for a healthy adult woman.